 Monroe Clinic's Physical Therapy department also offers the LSVT Big program.
 For more information, click here.

 Therapy services are located in Rehabilitation & Sports Medicine Center on the lobby level of the Hospital building on Monroe Clinic's main campus.
-For a building map click here (scroll to page 2).
+Click for a building map in English or Spanish (scroll to page 2).